 SOMOS Healthcare, a New York-based nonprofit, sponsored the meal and set up permanent clinics in two remote towns hit hard by Maria.

 “More than ever, there is a need for the holidays,” says Jose Antonio Santiago, Comerío’s mayor.
 “There is a collective depression that comes from a lack of the most basic necessities.”

 The first emergency roof tarps from the Federal Emergency Management Agency did not arrive in town until nearly two months after Maria hit on September 20, Santiago says.
 More than 1,600 homes in the town had roofs damaged or blown away entirely, he says.

 More than 500 people remain in shelters throughout the island, according to the government.
 But Santiago says that figure doesn’t take into account the large number of displaced residents not living in shelters.

 “I have some 5,000 refugees,” he says.
 “You don’t see them because they’re staying with relatives, friends and neighbors.
 That’s two and three families in one house without light or water.”

-Santiago says brigades working to restore power on the island have yet to arrive in Comerío, a mere 27 miles southwest of San Juan.
+Santiago said brigades working to restore power on the island had yet to arrive in Comerío, a mere 27 miles southwest of San Juan.

 “The slow recovery has led to emotional fatigue,” he says.
 “The official figures do not reflect the reality on the ground.”